Sensor Fusion in Autonomous Systems

 Why Multiple Sensors Matter

-A system that depends on only one of these inputs will inherit that sensor’s blind spots.
+A system that depends on only one sensor inherits that sensor’s blind spots.
 Fusion allows the system to combine complementary strengths while reducing dependence on any single input stream.

 What Sensor Fusion Actually Does

 Sensor fusion does more than simply average readings.
-It aligns different sensor outputs in time and space, weighs them according to confidence, and produces a structured estimate that downstream systems can use.
+It aligns measurements in time and space, evaluates confidence, handles disagreement, and produces structured information that downstream systems can use.

 In practical terms, fusion can support: